enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 }
 ```

-With each iteration the value of `i` will _exponentially_ increase because we are raising `i` to the power of 2 for each `i` iterated (you might be thinking "wait, exponentially?, aren't we talking about logarithmic time here?") yes, this is true but something important to notice is that <mark>logarithmic growth is the inverse of exponential growth</mark> meaning that if the loop's variable condition is increasing exponentially then the number of executions needed by the loop to finish decreases logarithmically, hence the runtime is logarithmic.
+With each iteration the value of `i` will _exponentially_ increase because we are multiplying `i` by 2 and in the next iteration the result * 2 and so on (you might be thinking "wait, exponentially?, aren't we talking about logarithmic time here?") yes, this is true but something important to notice is that <mark>logarithmic growth is the inverse of exponential growth</mark> meaning that if the loop's variable condition is increasing exponentially then the number of executions needed by the loop to finish decreases logarithmically, hence the runtime is logarithmic.

 ![](/images/o(log(n)).svg#image-type=no-border;width=auto)